kmarkus/microblx/docs/user/tutorial.rst

 independently.
 We want to run and compose them together and save the results in a logger file.
-The composition file **platform_2dof_and_control.usc** is quite self explanatory: It indicates
+The composition file **platform_2dof_and_control.usc** is quite self explanatory: It contains

-- which libraries are imported,
+- the libraries to be imported,
-- which blocks (name, type) are created,
+- which blocks (name, type) to create,
-- the configuration values of properties.
+- the configuration values of blocks.
 - the connections among ports

-The code is the following
+The file :download:`platform_2dof_and_control.usc
+<../../examples/platform/platform_launch/platform_2dof_and_control.usc>`
+is shown below:

 .. literalinclude:: ../../examples/platform/platform_launch/platform_2dof_and_control.usc
    :language: lua